JohnZavyn/random4test/README.md

 | TestObject             | java.lang.Object           |
 | TestString             | java.lang.String           |

-* Various constants based on the type of object being randomized
+* Various constants based on the type of object to be randomized
 * Strings of various lengths and formats are available

 ## Extend and make your own